-NUR101 Nursing I: 10 cr. hr.
+Nursing I:

 This is the first course in both the Practical Nurse and the Associate Nurse Program, providing basic knowledge of the nurse's role in meeting the common daily needs of the client throughout the life cycle.
 The course focus is on fundamental nursing principles and skills based on the nursing process.
-(Prerequisites: admission to the program, Chemistry, EDU111, COM131, PSY132, PSY176, BIO165, BIO278, BIO279, and ENG176.)
+(Prerequisites: admission to the program, EDU111, COM131, PSY132, PSY176, BIO165, BIO278, BIO279, and ENG176.)

-NUR102 Nursing II: 10 cr. hr.
+Nursing II: